Time boxing technique, why not?

 More Engagement Tips with AhaSlides

-What is Timeboxing technique?
+What Is Timeboxing Technique?

+To define the term time boxing, let’s back to the to-do-list.
 The to-do list has been one of the best techniques to allocate your work productively for decades.
 People put whatever the task is from simple to difficult into the to-do list.
 Completing the to-do list constructively needs discipline.
 Therefore, people need a new toolkit that can help people engage and commit to a time setting for priorities, or urgent tasks and avoid procrastination.

 As a result, people gradually translate and schedule to-do lists into visual calendar systems with time and location assigned.
 The term timeboxing has emerged, for the record, was first introduced by James Martin as agile project management.
 Timeboxing is a useful time management technique that can help you stick to the plan, meet the deadlines and evaluate the outcomes.